10 Steps to Prepare for Full-Time RV Living for Beginners

 What About RV Gadgets?

 In the beginning, you’ll find a lot of recommendations for what you need to make your life easier when you’re RVing.
 But don’t be tempted to run out and buy all the gadgets just yet.
-Take your time and figure out what’s worth having (and storing).
+Take your time and figure out what’s worth having (especially if you don’t have much storage space).

 You’ll learn quickly how valuable your space is in an RV.
 Many times the gadgets aren’t worth lugging around, and a simple alternative is better.